scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 3.7.1 Hardware Non-Functional System Attributes
 _**TODO:**_ Try to list approximately 10 hardware non-functional requirements, a few of which need to be written about in detail.
+- Accessiblity (Client made a point about this in a Q&A (see Q&A Session 04 20 2020 in wiki))?
+- Drag?

 #### 3.7.2 Software Non-Functional System Attributes